trippleflux/nxscripts/alcobot/trunk/readme.txt

   Info: Invite users into selected IRC channel(s).
   Path: modules/generic/invite

   1. Create a MySQL, PostgreSQL, or SQLite database.
-Import the required table schema, invite.sql (located in the module's directory).
+The tables are automatically created when AlcoBot connects to the database.
   2. Add "invite" to the module list in AlcoBot.conf.
   3. Configure the [Module::Invite] section in AlcoBot.conf.
   4. Reload AlcoBot by entering the command ".alcobot reload" in a DCC chat session.